 Bread Bakers bake the Eucharistic bread for use at Mass.
 As stated in the General Instruction of the Roman Missal, “The meaning of the sign demands that the material for the Eucharistic celebration truly have the appearance of food.”
 By using bread lovingly prepared by the community, the labor of the faithful is indwelling in the bread, as well as the celebration.

 Church decorators help prepare the church environment for Christmas Eve, the Easter Vigil, and other special times.
-This ministry is for those who enjoy working to prepare a sacred space for liturgy using the myriad symbols: flowers, banners, candles, plants, boughs, wreaths, trees, etc. We need people who are creative AND those who might not see themselves as particularly creative but love to help implement others’ ideas.
+This ministry is for those who enjoy working to prepare a sacred space for liturgy using the myriad symbols at our disposal: flowers, banners, candles, plants, boughs, wreaths, trees, etc. We need people who might not see themselves as particularly creative but love to take directions and help implement others’ ideas: people who are movers and ladder climbers, among others.
 It requires a block of time on the Sunday afternoon preceding Christmas and from about 6 PM to 9 PM on Good Friday and 10 AM to noon on Holy Saturday.
 It may require occasional other times for other special events.

 The ART & ENVIRONMENT Team

-The Art & Environment Team helps fashion a place to pray together by creating an environment that is hospitable, welcoming, clean, human, honest, and beautiful.
+The Environment and Art Team help fashion a place to pray together by creating an environment that is hospitable, welcoming, clean, human, honest, and beautiful.
 This is all done in a way which points beyond to the awe and wonder that foster our prayer.
 These are the artists and artisans in the parish who know not only what is beautiful, but what is capable of serving this community’s prayer.
 They meet monthly and as needed to prepare the space.

 Lectors proclaim the readings from scripture and announce the intentions of the General Intercessions.
 This ministry is for those who take a special delight in the Word of God and for whom scripture is a regular part of their prayer life.
 It also requires a strong presence and voice to be able to proclaim the Word of God with conviction and authenticity in a large room full of people.
 The ministry of lector is open to adults and youth who have been confirmed.
 Lectors must attend training.

-Sacristans are the “homemakers” of the house of the church.
-Members of the team keep the various sacristies clean and organized, make sure needed supplies are available, and help prepare the church for the various liturgies including weekends, weekdays and funerals.
+Sacristans are the “homemakers” of the parish, of the house of the church.
+Members of the team keep the various sacristies clean and organized, make sure needed supplies are available, and help prepare the church for the various liturgies including weekends, weekdays, and funerals.